 - Don’t close an account to remove it from your record

 - Contact your creditors or see a legitimate credit counselor if you’re having financial difficulties

 It takes time to build a strong credit profile, but these tips can lead you into the right direction and have you closer to receiving better interest rates!

-Remember, you can purchase your credit score for a fee from the credit bureaus.
+Stay on top of your credit score with our free, ongoing credit score report and monitoring program.
 You can also request it (for a small fee) when you get your free credit report at annualcreditreport.com.